Steve-Muchemi/kodiplus/README.md

 ## Technologies Used

-- **Front-End**: HTML5, CSS3, JavaScript, React.js
+- **Front-End**: HTML5, CSS3, React.js
 - **Back-End**: Node.js, Express.js
 - **Database**: MongoDB
-- **Authentication**: JWT (JSON Web Tokens)
+- **Authentication**: Firebase
-- **API Integration**: Utilizes rental data providers or APIs like Zillow, Trulia, or Airbnb for up-to-date and accurate rental information.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
-See our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License

 Kodiplus is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

 Have questions or feedback?
-Reach out to our team at support@kodiplus.com or visit our website [kodiplus.com](https://www.kodiplus.com) for more information.
+Reach out to me at gilliganstewie@gmail.com.

 ---